-The track and associated landscaping are estimated to cost $3-3.5 million.
+The track and associated landscaping is estimated to cost $3 - 3.5 million.

 Yes.
 Both Plough and Harrow and Calmsley Hill City Farm are expected to remain open during construction.

 The project was initiated in 2015 when a Landscape and Linking Plan for the Abbotsbury Precinct was prepared but the project was deferred due to budgetary constraints.
 In 2019-2020, Greater Sydney Parklands undertook a strategic master planning exercise for the tracks and trails network in the Parklands, which highlighted construction of the new track as a priority project.
-With funding now available, the project has recommenced.
+As we work to fully fund the project, planning has recommenced.

 Yes.
 In 2015 Western Sydney Parklands Trust (now Greater Sydney Parklands) held meetings with stakeholders and pop-up information sessions in the Parklands to give community members and residents the opportunity to learn about the project and provide feedback.

-No. Tracks and trails within the Western Sydney Parklands are not lit after hours.
+No. Tracks and trails within Western Sydney Parklands are not lit after hours.